Ten Philosophical Questions to Think About

 This is another recurring philosophical question.
-Figures like the Israeli historian, Yuval Noah Harari warn that free will is little more than a myth.
-What’s more, if we assume it to be so, we make all the ways in which the powers that be manipulate us invisible.
-What do you think about this?
+Figures like the Israeli historian Yuval Noah Harari warn that free will is little more than a myth.
+What’s more, if we assume this we make invisible all the ways in which the powers that be manipulate us… What do you think about it?

 5. Does democracy work as it should in all countries?